jpbow/ai-messenger-bot/README.md

     npm install
     ```

-5. Commit all the code with Git then create a new Heroku instance.
+5. Commit all the code with Git then create a new Heroku instance and push the code to the cloud.

     ```
     git init
     git add .
     git commit -m 'Initial commit'
     heroku create
-    git push heroku master
-    ```
-6. Go to the Heroku website and from the Dashboard click on your app's name.
-In the Settings menu you'll be able to set the Config          Variables.
-There are three that you need enter: FB_APP_SECRET, FB_PAGE_TOKEN and WIT_TOKEN.

-7. Now that we've set our Config Variables we can push the code to the cloud.

-    ```
     git push heroku master
     ```